10 Ways to Improve School Lunches

 If you are looking for ways to improve school lunches, these initiatives show how plant-based meals can be incorporated into the everyday school menu.
 Incorporating more vegetarian options into school lunch programs is an effective way for K-12 schools to provide healthier food choices for their students.
 With these changes, we can help create a healthier and more sustainable future for our children.

-You might be struggling to come up with ideas on how to make vegetarian meals delicious and appealing.
-Here are some ideas for how to improve school lunches by creating healthy options.
+If you are struggling to come up with ideas on how to make vegetarian meals delicious and appealing, here are some ideas for how to improve school lunches with new and different vegetarian options.

 Bowls